rdooley2/SIEM-Lab/README.md

 <br />
 <br />
 <br />
 With both the VM and LAW setup, I needed to create Microsoft Sentinel.
 Sentinel is Microsoft's version of a Security Information and Event Management system (SIEM).
 It is essential in analytics and threat visibility.
-It is also where we will be mapping the data we collect from attackers: <br/><br />
+It is also where I will be mapping the data we collect from attackers: <br/><br />
 <img src="https://i.imgur.com/XxE063J.png" height="80%" width="80%" alt="SIEM Steps"/> <br/><br />
 <br />
 <br />